kianmeng/dotfiles/README.md

 * By default it should works for Ubuntu/Debian-based distos.
 * Use the bootstrap shell script to install all necessary packages.
 $ wget -qO- https://raw.githubusercontent.com/kianmeng/dotfiles/master/bin/bootstrap.sh | bash -
-* If you need the latest Vim version under Debian, use the bin/debian_75_build_vim.sh script to build the Deb packages.
+* If you need the latest Vim version under Debian/Ubuntu, use the bin/build_latest_vim_deb.sh script to build the Debian packages.

 ### Vim's Key Bindings
 | Shortcuts | Description                              |